 Impact on neighbouring building: due environmental wind conditions, pollutant dispersion could be carried over to neighbouring buildings, which might have air intake units on their roofs or occupants with rooms exposed to the plume.
 If the plume height was not high enough to overcome neighbouring buildings, these plumes would have negative consequences on these buildings.
 This was especially so for taller neighbouring buildings or neighbouring building on a higher topography.

 Simulation scenarios: multiple scenarios were considered to study the impact of different variables.
 These variables included wind direction, wind speed, variable performance level of discharge equipment and ambient temperature conditions.
 An example of such a project we did was the Singapore LKC school of medicine.

-- Building performance
+- Building condensation

 - Cooling tower exhaust ventilation

 - Generator exhaust extent of recirculation